Berkmann18/SaCoin/README.md

 ```

 # Contributing
-If you think that I did/got something wrong or want to suggest X or Y changes/additions then feel free to create an issue or PR.
+If you think that I did/got something wrong or want to suggest X or Y changes/additions then feel free to create an issue or PR
+while following what [this](./wiki/CONTRIBUTING.md) says.